 Gunnery Sergeant Franklin Crawford

 Tuba player Gunnery Sergeant Frank Crawford joined “The President’s Own” United States Marine Band in June 2000.
-He was appointed Assistant Principal Tuba in February 2016.
+He was appointed principal tuba and assistant section leader in 2019.
 Gunnery Sgt.
 Crawford began his musical training at age 8.
 After graduating in 1996 from the Interlochen Arts Academy in Michigan, he attended Indiana University in Bloomington where he studied with Daniel Perantoni.
 He also studied with the late David Randolph of Interlochen Arts Camp and Jeannie Little of the Interlochen Arts Academy.
 Gunnery Sgt.
 Crawford received his bachelor of music degree from the University of Maryland in College Park in 2007, where he studied with Toby Hanks.
 In 2011, he received his master’s degree from the Catholic University of America in Washington, D.C.

 Prior to joining “The President’s Own,” he performed with the Indiana University Wind Ensemble and Marching Band.

 Tuba player Staff Sergeant William Samson joined “The President’s Own” United States Marine Band in February 2016.
 Staff Sgt.
 Samson began his musical training on the tuba at age 11.
 After graduating in 1999 from Appleton North High School he earned a bachelor’s degree in music performance in 2003 from Lawrence University in Appleton.
 He continued his studies, earning a master’s degree from Rice University in Houston in 2005 where he studied with Dave Kirk of the Houston Symphony.
 He is currently working on a doctorate at the University of Houston where he is studying with Mark Barton of the Houston Grand Opera Orchestra and Houston Ballet Orchestra.